 In the 19th century, the medieval ’gothic’ style became popular again.
 As cities expanded, many great public buildings were built in this style.
 The Houses of Parliament and St Pancras Station were built at this time, as were the town halls in cities such as Manchester and Sheffield.

 Alongside the development of architecture, garden design and landscaping have played an important role in the UK.
 In the 18th century, Lancelot ‘Capability’ Brown designed the grounds around country houses so that the landscape appeared to be natural, with grass, trees and lakes.
-He often worked with Edwin Lutyens to design colourful gardens around the houses he designed.
+He often said that a place had ‘capabilities’.
+Later, Gertrude Jekyll often worked with Edwin Lutyens to design colourful gardens around the houses he designed.
 Gardens continue to be an important part of homes in the UK.
 The annual Chelsea Flower Show showcases garden design from Britain and around the world.

 Fashion and design